techidaily/site-facebook/source/_posts/concealed-contacts-on-facebook-platform.md

  5\.
 Click**Edit** next to**Who can see you friends list?** and change the setting to your preference.

  On either device, you can change your friends list from Public to only viewable by friends, only certain friends, or no one at all.
 This makes who can see your friends list easily customizable, and you can change the setting at any time.
-There are other[ways to boost your privacy on Facebook](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) too if you are looking for more protection over your information.
+There are other [ways to boost your privacy on Facebook](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) too if you are looking for more protection over your information.

  No one will receive a notification that the setting was changed or that they can't see your friends list anymore.
 They would only know if they try to look at your friends list from your profile and notice that they can no longer access it.